 Michigan Ross is a place where people from all backgrounds with different career goals can thrive.
 What is your short-term career goal and why?
 (200 words)

 Ross further shortened and streamlined this career goals essay as compared to last year.
 Admissions Director Kwon said Michigan Ross is looking for straightforward responses to this essay question.
-Therefore, to answer this essay in a direct way you should state your career goal in a sentence or two.
+Therefore, to answer this essay directly, you should state your career goal in a sentence or two.
 Then, use the remainder of the space to elaborate.

 Kwon advised last year that the admissions committee does not expect you to have all the experience needed for your career goals right now.
 However, “We want to know that you understand the skills that are important for your desired career.
 Recruiters assess whether you’re able to bring relevant skills/strengths to the table, so we do the same.
 Some of the skills and knowledge you’ll need will be developed during your time in the MBA program, but students are more successful in their career search if they understand the skills required to succeed in their chosen field.”